Supreme Court Issues 9-0 Unanimous Decision With Major Nationwide & 2A Implications!!!

 What was the Supreme Court's decision in DeVillier v.
 Texas?

-The Fifth Amendment's Takings Clause states that private property cannot be taken for public use without just compensation.
-This clause is frequently invoked in Second Amendment litigation challenging state laws that mandate the confiscation of firearms or magazines.
+The Fifth Amendment's Takings Clause, requiring just compensation for private property taken for public use, is often invoked in Second Amendment litigation.
+This is particularly relevant when challenging state laws that mandate confiscation of firearms and magazines, as such actions could be construed as a taking of property.

 Related News